Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Empirical processes and a view towards hypothesis testing

 \section{Empirical processes and a view towards hypothesis testing}

 From now on, to simplify notation, we will interpret all null and alternative hypotheses as a collection of distributions that satisfy the claimed property under the hypothesis.
-In the remainder of this article, we consider the following multi-dimensional one-sample setup: let $\b X_1, \dots, \b X_n$ be i.i.d.\ $d$-dimensional random vectors with distribution $P$ and $\Pn$ be the empirical process based on this sample.
-This process is indexed by a family of functions $\mc F \subset \{f: \R^d \rightarrow \R \text{ measurable}: P |f|^2 < \infty \}$ which is assumed to be a Donsker class.
-Note that the one-dimensional marginals of the empirical process take the form
+We will primarily focus on the following multi-dimensional one-sample setup: let $\b X_1, \dots, \b X_n$ be i.i.d.\ $d$-dimensional random vectors with distribution $\P$ and $\Pn = \frac1n \sum_{i=1}^n \delta_{\b X_i}$ be the empirical process based on this sample, where $\delta_{\b x}$ denotes the Dirac probability measure in $\b x \in \R^d$.
+Processes are indexed by a family of functions

+which is assumed to be a $\P$-Donsker class.
+Note that one-dimensional marginals of $\Pn$ take the form

 The following ideas are in line with the suggestion by \cite{hall91} that ``care should be taken to ensure that even if the data might be drawn from a population that fails to satisfy $H_0$, resampling is done in a way that reflects $H_0$''.
 In our case, $H_0$ will be an appropriate restriction of a general null hypothesis $H$ of interest.
-To carry out the resampling through randomization, we use an algebraic group $\mc G$ which acts on $\R^d$.
-In this article, $H_0$ is always the null hypothesis of $\mc G$-invariance of the distribution $P$, i.e.\ $H_0: P = P^g$ for all $g \in \mc G$.
-Throughout, we assume that $\mc G$ is such that uniform sampling from $\mc G$ is possible; we equip $\mc G$ with a suitable $\sigma$-algebra and denote by $Q$ the uniform distribution on $\mc G$.
+To carry out the resampling through randomization, we use an algebraic group $\mc G$ acting on $\R^d$.
+We assume that $\mc G$ is such that uniform sampling from $\mc G$ is possible; we equip $\mc G$ with a suitable $\sigma$-algebra and denote by $Q$ the uniform distribution on $\mc G$.
+In this article, $H_0$ is always the null hypothesis of $\mc G$-invariance of the distribution $\P$, i.e.\ $H_0: \P = \tilde \P$, where

+for Borel sets $A\in \mc B(\R^d)$ characterizes the mixture distribution and $1\{ \cdot \}$ denotes the indicator function.
+We refer to Sections~6.1--6.3 in \cite{good05} for some theoretical results and examples of invariance under groups of transformations.